xe1gyq/modules/documentation/EpicentroFestival2015.md

 ### Practice

-Download a jpeg image with one or more human faces from the internet to your Intel Edison, rename it as in.jpeg and run face recognition script again, the steps are
+Download a jpeg image with one or more human faces from the internet to your Intel Edison, rename it as in.jpeg, run face recognition script again, the steps are

     root@edison:~/modules/core# cd output
     root@edison:~/modules/core/output# ls